devonestes/personal-website/_posts/2019-3-14-decoding-dialyzer.md

 binary.

 So, how to resolve this warning?
-Well, you need to use the function according to how that functions wants to be used!
+Well, you need to use the function according to how that function wants to be used!
 In this case, we need to change `concat("string", :atom)` to `concat(:atom, "string")` so the arguments are in the correct order.
 Once we've done that we can re-run Dialyzer and see that we now have no more warnings - bug found and fixed!